Kyagara/CoopTweaks/README.md

 ## TODO

 - Enable/disable modules, allow option to disable the relay but not the syncing.
-- Maybe also link the item in the Discord chat.
 - Maybe use a small database library for storage as it might be useful for other ideas.
 - Build system needs some work, shadowing is probably not done right, add sources to the artifacts.
 - Add Discord commands to retrieve general information about the server, TPS, etc.